hdoordt/cv/index.md

 ## Professional experience
  - **2024 - present:** *Senior Software Engineering Consultant at Mainmatter*

- As a Senior Software Engineering Constultant at Mainmatter, I specialize in Rust-work.
-Notable projects I've worked on are a port of [RediSearch](https://github.com/RediSearch/RediSearch/), an official querying extension for [Redis](https://redis.io/), optimizing a data pipeline for running in WASM, as well as hosting various training sessions on Rust.
+ As a Senior Software Engineering Constultant at Mainmatter, I specialize in Rust-related engineering and training work.
+Notable projects I've worked on are a port of [RediSearch](https://github.com/RediSearch/RediSearch/), an official querying extension for [Redis](https://redis.io/) from C to Rust, and optimizing a data pipeline for running on WASM in the end user's browser.
+I have furthermore hosted various training sessions on Rust.

  - **2018 - 2024:** *Embedded/backend Software Sngineer at Tweede golf*